 — Susan Van Allen

-A frequent contributor to Dream of Italy, Susan Van Allen is the author of the new book, 100 Places in Italy Every Woman Should Go.
+A frequent contributor to Dream of Italy, Susan Van Allen is the author of 100 Places in Italy Every Woman Should Go, just released in its third edition.